Visit El Yunque National Forest

 Tour guides depart from most major hotels in San Juan.
 It is recommended to reserve a tour with your hotel or tour provider in advance to confirm availability.
 Alternatively, many visitors decide to rent cars for a day and visit on their own, which is also relatively easy.
 The drive is less than an hour from San Juan to El Yunque.

-The forest is available every day (except for Christmas) from 7:30 a.m. to 6 p.m.
+The forest is available every day (except for Christmas) from 7:30 a.m. to 6:00 p.m.
 El Portal Visitors’ Center is open from 9:00 a.m. to 5:00 p.m.
-While the forest has no entrance fee, admission to some of the optional attractions will have a cost of $4 for adults and $2 seniors, with children under 15 years entering for free.
+While the forest has no entrance fee, admission to some of the optional attractions will cost $4 for adults and $2 for seniors, with children under 15 years entering for free.

 Don Pepe Restaurant

-A collection of small, seaside, family-operated eateries in the neighboring town of Luquillo provides a variety of Puerto Rican dishes perfect for replenishing your energy after a day full of swimming and hiking in El Yunque.
+The kioscos de Luquillo are a collection of small, seaside, family-operated eateries in the neighboring town of Luquillo that provide a variety of Puerto Rican dishes perfect for replenishing your energy after a day full of swimming and hiking in El Yunque.

 What a better way to complement your day trip to El Yunque than ziplining through beautiful green canopies.
 Make sure to check out Yunke Ziplining for availability and pricing.

-How about some horseback riding in the foothills of El Yunque?
-Hacienda Carabalí offers horseback tours through the area for the entire family.
+How about some horseback or ATV riding in the foothills of El Yunque?
+Hacienda Carabalí offers horseback and adrenaline-fueled tours through the area for the entire family.